new-idea-machine/os-lesson-delivery-system/README.md

 ### To integrate with frontend
 Be sure to use a separate terminal to run your frontend server.

+Use command "npm run start:app" from root folder to start expo server.

 In apps/Learning.... in App.js, replace IP address with your own using following steps:

 1. in terminal, run command "ipconfig"